tperry2x-uk/OpenXTalk-Community-DPE/docs/guides/Printing In LiveCode.md

 in a variable.
 Then set the **printRanges** to "all", then send only the pages that were selected (stored in the variable) to the printer.

-> **Note:** If you ignore the printRanges property LiveCode will handle
+> **Note:** If you ignore the printRanges property the engine will handle
 > this setting automatically.
 Simply send every page to the printer as
-> normal and LiveCode will ignore the pages the user has not selected in
+> normal and the engine will ignore the pages the user has not selected in
 > the print dialog.
 Handle this option manually only if you are printing
 > an extremely complex layout and want to save processing time building
 > the layout for every unselected page.

 Use the **printPageNumber** to get the number of the page currently being printed during your printing loop.

 ## Printing a Browser Object

 To print the contents of a browser object, use the **revBrowserPrint** command.
-For more information, see the **revBrowserPrint** command in the *LiveCode Dictionary*.
+For more information, see the **revBrowserPrint** command in the *Dictionary*.